megnergit/GeoSpatial_Geocoding_G3/README.md

 └── requirements.txt

 ```
-* `html` directoty in the repo is intentionally kept empty.
+* `html` directory in the repo is intentionally kept empty.
 It will be
    filled when the Python demo ran successfully.
-* kgsp is a python module that contains functions used in the exercise.
+* `kgsp` is a python module that contains functions used in the exercise.
 ------------------------------------------------------------------
 END